Muryginds/SocialNetwork/README.md

 <h3>Key Features</h2>

-- Enhanced User Profiles: Create user profiles, complete with personal information, profile photos, alerts settings, and an intuitive address-filling assistant for a smoother registration process.
+- <b>Enhanced User Profiles:</b> Create user profiles, complete with personal information, profile photos, alerts settings, and an intuitive address-filling assistant for a smoother registration process.
-- Secure Privacy Settings: Protect your account with robust security measures.
+- <b>Secure Privacy Settings:</b> Protect your account with robust security measures.
 Easily change your account password and email, ensuring your information remains confidential.
-- Content Sharing: Share your thoughts, news, photos, articles, and engaging comments with your friends and connections.
+- <b>Content Sharing:</b> Share your thoughts, news, photos, articles, and engaging comments with your friends and connections.
 Express appreciation for posts through the "like" feature, fostering a positive and supportive community.
-- Socialization: Build meaningful connections by adding friends to your network.
+- <b>Socialization:</b> Build meaningful connections by adding friends to your network.
 Take control of your social circle by utilizing the blacklist feature.
-- Real-Time Messaging: Stay connected with your contacts through instant messaging using WebSocket technology.
+- <b>Real-Time Messaging:</b> Stay connected with your contacts through instant messaging using WebSocket technology.
 Experience real-time communication without any delays.
-- Moderation panel: Moderate comments, posts or even user avatars.
+- <b>Moderation panel:</b> Moderate comments, posts or even user avatars.

 <h3>Technology Stack</h2>
 <h4>ConnectHub is built on a solid foundation of modern and reliable technologies</h4>

-- <b>Spring Boot 3.0.6:</b> Security, Security, Data, Cloud, Web, AOP, Test
+- <b>Spring Boot 3.0.6:</b> Security, Data, Cloud, Web, AOP, Test
 - <b>Postgres:</b> A reliable and efficient PostgreSQL database for data storage and management.
 - <b>Docker:</b> Containerize the application for easier deployment and scalability.
 - <b>Logback:</b> A high-performance logging framework for effective log management.